tywalch/electrodb/README.md

 The "pager" includes the associated entity's Identifiers.

-> Note: It is *highly recommended* to use the [query option](#query-options) `pager: "raw""` flag when using `.page()` with `scan` operations.
+> _NOTE: It is *highly recommended* to use the [query option](#query-options) `pager: "raw""` flag when using `.page()` with `scan` operations.
 This is because when using scan on large tables the docClient may return an `ExclusiveStartKey` for a record that does not belong to entity making the query (regardless of the filters set).
-In these cases ElectroDB will return null (to avoid leaking the keys of other entities) when further pagination may be needed to find your records.
+In these cases ElectroDB will return null (to avoid leaking the keys of other entities) when further pagination may be needed to find your records._

 The second element is the results of the query, exactly as it would be returned through a `query` operation.

-> Note: When calling `.page()` the first argument is reserved for the "page" returned from a previous query, the second parameter is for Query Options.
-For more information on the options available in the `config` object, check out the section [Query Options](#query-options).
+> _NOTE: When calling `.page()` the first argument is reserved for the "page" returned from a previous query, the second parameter is for Query Options.
+For more information on the options available in the `config` object, check out the section [Query Options](#query-options)._

 #### Entity Pagination